twhite96/made-mistakes-gatsby/src/posts/notes/github-pages-publishing-source.md

 ![GitHub Pages Sources](../../images/github-pages-options.jpg)

-Flip the source to **master branch /docs folder**, move contents of `gh-pages` into **/docs** on `master`, and boom :tada:!
+Flip the source to **master branch /docs folder**, move contents of `gh-pages` into **/docs** on `master`, and boom!

 Source code and documentation in a single branch.
-No more switching branches and ":cherries: cherry picking" for me :thumbsup:.
+No more switching branches and "cherry picking" for me.